Windows 11 KB5040442

 The Share interface now has a “Copy” button to copy files into the clipboard.

-You can now use OneDrive as a RemoveApp in Azure Virtual Desktop.
+You can now use OneDrive as a RemoteApp in Azure Virtual Desktop.

-As part of the fixes, this update fixes problems with Group Policy, Storage Spaces Direct (S2D) and Remote Direct Memory Access (RDMA), graphics cards not entering in idle state, Snipping Tool, Azure Virtual Desktop sessions, touch keyboard, and more.
+As part of the fixes, this update fixes problems with Group Policy, Storage Spaces Direct (S2D) and Remote Direct Memory Access (RDMA), graphics cards not entering in idle state, Snipping Tool, Azure Virtual Desktop sessions, touch keyboard, Remote Desktop MultiPoint Server, and Remote Authentication Dial-In User Service (RADIUS) protocol.

-To download and install these preview builds, enroll your device in the Release Preview Channel through the “Windows Insider Program” settings from the “Update & Security” section.
-Once you enroll the computer in the program, you can download the build from the “Windows Update” settings by turning on the “Get the latest updates as soon as they’re available” option and clicking the “Check for Updates” button.
+You can download this update from the “Windows Update” settings by turning on the “Get the latest updates as soon as they’re available” option and clicking the “Check for Updates” button through the Stable Channel.

 About the author